 Welcome To The St. Lawrence Power and Equipment Museum

-Welcome to the St. Lawrence Power & Equipment Museum.
 Our mission is to celebrate the history of the people in the North Country in the region of the St. Lawrence River, how they lived, and how technology helped shape their lives.
 The exhibits and programs provided by the Museum focus largely on the 19th and first half of the 20th centuries.
-The Museum includes nearly 30 buildings and supporting facilities on a 15-acre campus.
+The Museum includes over 30 buildings and supporting facilities on a 20-acre campus.
 Exhibits and demonstrations provide opportunity for members and visitors to learn about past generations and how their tools were used and operated.
 We hope to provide an exciting environment that will stimulate young minds, promote involvement in history and technology, and encourage recollection and reflection among older members of the community.

 The Museum is a 501(c)(3) education corporation provisionally chartered by the Regents of the University of the State of New York.
 It is operated by an all-volunteer organization.
 Even with its remarkable volunteers, more will be needed this year.
 Anyone with an interest in history, preservation of the region’s past, and having great fun will be welcome.

 The trustees of the historic Nevin Memorial Church in Lisbon have donated their church building to the St. Lawrence Power & Equipment Museum.
 Preparations are underway to disassemble and move the building to the Museum where it will be reconstructed and restored.
 The building was built 1855 and closed its doors in 2019.
 The church

 The St. Lawrence Power & Equipment Museum plans a big 2022 with three major events among several others.
 The Annual Spring Exhibition will be held June 11-12.
 The Civil War Weekend, held in conjunction with the St. Lawrence County Historical Association, will be at the Museum’s Ft.
 Tribute July 30-31.
 The Annual Old Fashioned Harvest